If you want to produce some dove drawings, you can be assured that it's not as hard as it looks.

 I found dove drawings quite easy and a pleasure to do.

 I encourage you to pick up your pencil and just do the outline that can be found at the top.
 This action proves that any drawing is achievable once you set your mind to the task.
 We do not have to be born with any special talent.

 You can produce a drawing just as easily as stick men because it takes the same amount of concentration. (well, almost!)

 This last dove drawing took me five, maybe ten minutes to produce.
 At this stage, I had been involved with drawing for about one year.

-Remember that I am no artist, I am teaching myself to draw and enjoying every moment.
-I wish this same experience for you.
+Remember that I am neither a professional nor established artist but I am on a mission teaching myself to draw and enjoying every moment.
+My wish is for you to have the same experience.

 Click a link below to view various bird illustrations: